Last Updated on May 28, 2022 by Chris and Lindsay

 So unless you also want to enjoy the pool or perhaps work out in the gym, you’re not going to find much more benefit than the minerals in the water themselves.

-If spending $5 for a full day is still pressing on you, your final option is to enjoy a 20 minute soak at the Hot Springs State Park Public Bath House.
+If spending the night at Days Inn to be able to soak in the hot spring for free is still pressing on you, your final option is to enjoy a 20-minute soak at the Hot Springs County Wyoming State Bath House.

-And while Star Plunge, Hellie’s Tepee and Days Inn have all benefited by diverting some of this mineral water to their own private hot springs in Thermopolis, there is still FREE access to the springs in the Hot Springs State Park.
+And while Star Plunge, Hellie’s Tepee and Days Inn have all benefited by diverting some of this mineral water to their own private hot springs, there is still FREE access to the springs in Hot Springs State Park.

 Every guest to the Public Bath House is entitled to soak for FREE for 20 minutes per visit.